 Although a good place to start in general is 10 repetitions and 3 sets, for maximum results and safety, rep and set counts should be adjusted to meet your fitness level.
 If you are a beginner, use dumbbells that you can perform 12-15 repetitions of Single-Leg RDL.

 If you are well conditioned, pick up heavier dumbbells that only allow you to perform 6-8 repetitions per set.
-The idea is that more advanced you become, heavier your weights should be and less repetitions you perform.
+The idea is that more advanced you become, heavier your weights should be and fewer repetitions you perform.
 For a complete guide to exercise variables such as repetitions and sets, read Strength Training 101: How Many Exercise Reps and Sets to Perform.

 |10||3||Hard||Gym or Home|